Universitat Internacional de Catalunya

 Competences/Learning outcomes of the degree programme

-CB3: to be able to gather and interpret relevant data (usually within their area of study) on which a critical reflection on relevant issues of a social, scientific or ethical nature can be based
+- CB03 - Students must have the ability to bring together and interpret significant data (normally within their area of study) to issue judgements that include a reflection on significant issues of a social, scientific and ethical nature.

-CT2 to develop the ability to solve problems.
+- CT02 - To develop the ability to resolve problems.

-CT6 to learn how to communicate, present presentations and write scientific work.
+- CT06 - To know how to communicate, give presentations and write up scientific reports.

 Learning outcomes of the subject